Bidura

-Bidura House, or simply, Bidura, is a heritage-listed former residence, orphanage and office building located at 357 Glebe Point Road in the inner western Sydney suburb of Glebe in the City of Sydney local government area of New South Wales, Australia.
+Bidura House, or simply, Bidura, is a heritage-listed former residence, orphanage and office building located at 357 Glebe Point Road in the inner western Sydney suburb of Glebe, New South Wales, Australia.
 It was designed by Edmund Thomas Blacket and built in 1860.
 It is also known as Bidura House Group.
 It was added to the New South Wales State Heritage Register on 28 August 2017.

 History

 Indigenous history

 The traditional inhabitants of the Sydney city region are the Gadigal people of the Eora Nation.
 Despite the destructive impact of first contact, Gadigal culture and connections in Glebe endure.
 In addition to the Gadigal, Aboriginal people from elsewhere gradually moved into Glebe as it developed into an inner Sydney suburb.

 European land grants and subdivision

 The subject site is on land that was part of a 1790 grant of 400 acre by Governor Phillip to the Church of England, officially named St Phillip's Glebe but known as "the Glebe".
 When the church reserve was subdivided into 27 allotments in 1828, Lots 3 and 4 of the subdivision were purchased by William Dumaresq, a captain in the Royal Staff Corps.
 Dumaresq first subdivided his land as the "Boissier Estate" in 1840 with Lots 1 and 2 purchased by businessman Stuart Alexander Donaldson in 1841.